SparebankenVest/public-helm-charts/stable/azure-key-vault-controller/README.md

 kubectl apply -f https://raw.githubusercontent.com/sparebankenvest/azure-key-vault-to-kubernetes/{{ version }}/crds/AzureKeyVaultSecret.yaml
 ```

-## Not running akv2k8s inside Azure AKS?

-The most common scenario when using Azure Key Vault with Kubernetes, is running inside Azure AKS.
-Because of this some features are enabled by default, which will not work outside of Azure AKS.
-To disable these, set `runningInsideAzureAks` to `false`.

 ## Configuration

 The following table lists configurable parameters of the azure-key-vault-controller chart and their default values.